aydozy/JetpackCompose-BusinessPortfolio/README.md

-# Kotlin Compose - Business Portfolio
+# Jetpack Compose - Business Portfolio
 <div align="left">

   In this application, when the user presses the button, a list where the projects will be displayed opens and if the user presses it again, this list closes.